danieldliang/danieldliang.github.io/README.md

-# UPDATE: This is now a company landing page lol
+# UPDATE: This is now a product landing page lol